Marla R. Miller

 Miller also publishes in the field of Public History.
 In 2016, with UMass Amherst colleague Max Page, she published Bending the Future: Fifty Ideas for the Next Fifty Years of Historic Preservation in the United States (University of Massachusetts Press, 2016).
 In 2012, she and three co-authors released Imperiled Promise: The State of History in the National Park Service, a multi-year study funded by the NPS Chief Historian's office and hosted by the Organization of American Historians.
 In 2013, Imperiled Promise won the National Council on Public History prize for Excellence in Consulting.

 In addition to her own scholarship, Professor Miller contributes to her fields of study as an editor.
-She has served on the editorial board of the Public Historian as well as the the Journal of the Early Republic, and currently serves on the board of the New England Quarterly.
+She has served on the editorial board of the Public Historian as well as the Journal of the Early Republic, and currently serves on the board of the New England Quarterly.
 Dr. Miller is also the founding editor of the prizewinning UMass Press series Public History in Historical Perspective.

 Early American history